Skip to main content

 pip install requests beautifulsoup4

-A word of caution: web scraping can break when websites change their HTML structure.
-I check this script every couple of weeks and update the CSS selectors if needed.
-Also, be respectful -- do not hit the same page hundreds of times per hour.
-I run this once a day through a cron job and that has been perfectly fine.
+Word of caution: web scraping breaks when sites change their HTML structure.
+I check this script every couple of weeks and update CSS selectors if needed.
+Also, be respectful — don't hit the same page hundreds of times an hour.
+I run it once daily via a cron job and that's been perfectly fine.

 5. PDF Merger

-Combining multiple PDF files into one is something I do surprisingly often -- invoices, scanned documents, project reports.
-This script merges any number of PDFs in the order you specify.
+Combining multiple PDF files into one.
+I do this surprisingly often — invoices, scanned documents, project reports.
+This script merges any number of PDFs in whatever order you specify.

 The Code